 The strongest counterargument is the functional equivalence between deceiving people to harm them and tricking a cyber system to harm them in the same way.
-Take the scenario from the beginning of this article-where the officials' pacemakers automatically accept the malware disguised as updates (call this scenario A)-and suppose instead that the model of pacemakers in
+Take the scenario from the beginning of this article-where the officials' pacemakers automatically accept the malware

-LAW OF WAR MANUAL, supra note 6, § 5.23.1.5.
+116 LAW OF WAR MANUAL, supra note 6, § 5.23.1.5; see also BOTHE ET AL., supra note 17, at 246.